The sections of the "Design" module

 Comment

-You will also find this dialog in processes if you create snapshots there.
+You'll also find this dialog in processes when you create snapshots there.

-The comment that you can write here is displayed after clicking on "OK" in the snapshot area under the date on which the snapshot was created.
+The comment you can write here will appear in the snapshot section below the date the snapshot was created after you click "OK."

 Settings

-Opens a dialog where the maximum number of created snapshots and the interval between automatic snapshots can be defined.
+Opens a dialog box where you can specify the maximum number of snapshots to be created and the time interval for automatic creation.

 Settings

-You will also find this dialog in processes if you create snapshots there.
+You'll also find this dialog in processes when you create snapshots there.

 Maximum ...
 Create snapshots